-Our Control Warrior deck list guide features the best Saviors of Uldum deck list for Season 66 of Hearthstone (September 2019).
+Our Control Warrior deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
 Our Control Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Control Warrior is a Hearthstone deck archetype that explains exactly everything you need to know about it through the name alone.
 Your goal is to maintain control of the board in every stage of a match through many of the efficient removal cards available to the class, while also steadily moving towards powerful late game threats that can overwhelm your opponent.